Vet Partners Group Limited

 Tax Strategy

-The ultimate responsibility for the Group’s tax strategy rests with the Board of Directors.
+The ultimate responsibility for the Group’s tax strategy rests with the Board.

 The CFO is responsible for the oversight of the Group’s tax strategy and policies.

-Tax planning and compliance is the responsibility of the Finance Team.
+Tax planning and compliance is the responsibility of the finance function.

-It is the responsibility of the Finance Team to ensure that it has the resources and processes in place to identify and meet the local filing requirements and respond to any related audit issues as may arise.
+It is the responsibility of the finance function to ensure that it has the resources and processes in place to identify and meet the local filing requirements and respond to any related audit issues as may arise.

 The Group actively seeks to identify, manage and minimise any tax risks through the following;